Have you ever tried Champagne Vinaigrette? Made with champagne vinegar, champagne vinaigrette strikes different notes than your everyday vinaigrette.

 The server told me that their dressing is basically a 2:1 ratio of champagne vinegar and sugar.
 Starting with that valuable information, I headed home with a mission: to recreate this a perfect light, tangy champagne salad dressing.

-After playing with the recipe a bit, I came up with this version that tastes extraordinarily close to what I had at the restaurant.
-I’m excited I managed to duplicate it so well and know this is bound to become a staple salad dressing in my house.
+After playing with the recipe a bit, I came up with this version that tastes very close to what I had at the restaurant.
+I’m excited I managed to duplicate it and know this is bound to become a staple salad dressing in my house.

 Champagne Vinaigrette Recipe

-The champagne vinaigrette recipe I devised starts with a full cup of champagne vinegar.
-If you’ve never cooked with this type of vinegar before, you’re in for a treat.
+The champagne vinaigrette recipe starts with a full cup of champagne vinegar.
+If you’ve never used with this type of vinegar before, you’re in for a treat.
 It’s similar to standard white wine vinegar but lighter and milder.

 White sugar is added to the vinegar to balance the tartness, followed by minced shallots, the slightest amount of cumin and olive oil.
 Blend everything together until well combined then pour into a glass jar or bottle until you’re ready to use it.

 It’s easy as that!

 I drizzled champagne vinaigrette over a simple salad of chopped greens, cucumber and tomato.
 The dressing elevated the basic salad to something special.